erri120/lotus/README.md

 This Modlist uses [CBBE 3BBB](https://www.nexusmods.com/skyrimspecialedition/mods/30174) as its body so make sure you download outfits made for CBBE.
 Since [HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/30872) and [CBPC](https://www.nexusmods.com/skyrimspecialedition/mods/21224) are both installed, you can also install and use outfits marked with _Physics_.

+Since this Modlist uses [Know Your Enemy](https://www.nexusmods.com/skyrimspecialedition/mods/13807), you will need to rebuilt the `KnowYourArmorPatcher` in zEdit.

 ### Animations

 <!--[Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main) has a similar workflow like [FNIS](https://www.nexusmods.com/skyrimspecialedition/mods/3038):